timster/peewee-moves/docs/usage.rst

 New Migration
 -------------

-This will create a blank migration file with the next ID and the default name of "automigration" or whatever name you provide
+This will create a blank migration file with the next ID and the default name of "auto migration" or whatever name you provide

 .. code:: console

     >>> manager.revision()
-    INFO: created migration 0001_automigration
+    created: INFO: 0001_auto_migration

     >>> manager.revision('custom name')
-    INFO: created migration 0002_custom_name
+    created: INFO: 0002_custom_name

 Database Upgrade
 ----------------